Duncan Pauline

 Duncan Brian Pauline (born 15 December 1960) is a former Scottish cricketer who played with Surrey.

-An all-rounder, Pauline joined Surrey in 1979 having played for Young England the previous year.
-The only century of his first-class career was made against Sussex in 1983.
+An all-rounder, Pauline joined Surrey in 1979, having played for Young England the previous year.
+The only century of his first-class career came against Sussex in 1983.

 He spent 7 years at Surrey before moving to Glamorgan for one final season in the County Championship.
-Pauline then returned to Scotland and represented them in List A cricket.
+Pauline then returned to Scotland and represented the national side in List A cricket.